 There is much more marine life to fascinate the amateur naturalist and, in 2007, the sea fans settled so adding to the beauty of the reef.
 Scylla is excellent for photography.

-By 2018 the Scylla has settled nicely into the environment.
+The Scylla has settled nicely into the environment.
 She is well colonised by all sorts of sedentary plants and animals.
 Many fish find the wreck a great place to live around.
 For divers, the wreck goes from strength to strength.
 This is quite a unique wreck in that she has been positioned and prepared with divers in mind.
 After nearly 15 years the fruits of this approach are obvious.
 The Scylla is extant and gives all sorts of divers the possibilities for different dive experiences (Photography, marine life etc).
 A great site for training divers due to its different depths.
 You can look through the covered walkways down port and starboard side of the main deck which have become bright tunnels covered in marine life.
 You can swim underneath the stern and see the prop shafts.
-You can venture inside and go as far as you wish into what was not so long ago a working environment for naval people.
+You can look into compartments and see what was, not so long ago, a working environment for naval people.
 There’s so much to see, both structurally and in the abundance of marine species.
 The hatches and holes which have been cut in the bulkheads allow you to look into the wreck but be aware that the inside of the wreck is very silty.
 Entry should only ever be attempted by divers who have appropriate additional equipment and training, as part of a planned exercise.

 In short, the Scylla is a great wreck dive.